Five strategies to beat stress and help you feel happier

 Looking for a new focus and mood lift?
 Take up a new hobby.
 Learning new skills and practising something that you enjoy can help to take your mind off worries and help you lose yourself in your activity.
 It can also be a great way to meet new people with similar interests.

 So work out what it is you love to do.
 If you’re creative, look for local art of pottery classes.
+You can even opt for an online pottery class Melbourne.
 Musical?
 What about drum or guitar lessons?
 Sporty?
 Find local teams that may be looking for new members, or classes for people who want to get back into sport.

 Your passion for your new hobby can’t help but roll over into the rest of your life, and you may soon find yourself feeling a renewed zeal in other areas of your life too – taking your focus off your worries.